zzuwzj/get-set-obj/README.md

 # safe-object
-Get value from an object safely with specified path.
+Get/set value from/to an object safely with specified path.